 Collect and obtain basic community data as population data, data of services provided, service usage statistics, data on poverty level, a list of entitlements, etc.

-Set up a Community Score Card team: best is a team of two facilitators and one person in charge for the logistics etc.
+Set up a Community Score Card team: best is a team of two facilitators and one person in charge of the logistics etc.

 Prepare the community gathering:

-Invite participants: 1. identify the main user groups in the communities serviced by the focal facility or services (community gathering), 2. clarify with the community members who needs to be invited from the service providers and what levels of government need to be represented.
-For the follow up session, people who can make decisions about the issues raised should be present.
+Invite participants: 1. identify the main user groups in the communities serviced by the focal facility or services (community gathering), 2. clarify with the community members who need to be invited from the service providers and what levels of government need to be represented.
+For the follow-up session, people who can make decisions about the issues raised should be present.

 Ensure that the vulnerable households and poorest of the poor are also represented, conduct a social map exercise with a separate community group in advance.

-Community gathering are ideally organised at facility level.
+Community gatherings are ideally organised at facility level.